California Vehicle Code 23572

 When a minor’s life is placed at risk due to a dui offender’s negligence, sentencing is enhanced under this code.

-The child endangerment factors bumps up standard penalties for DUI, which are detailed below.
+This offense is different from VC 23582 which involves DUI while driving recklessly.
+The child endangerment factor bumps up standard penalties for DUI, which are detailed below.
 The driver, in addition to being penalized with DUI will also face separate sentencing for driving under the influence – and with a minor under the age of fourteen years old.

 In order to prosecute for California Vehicle Code 23572, the state has the burden to prove you were guilty of either: